Ernesto spins west over open sea, seen soaking Jamaica

-Ernesto's winds and rain threatened to dampen large street parties in the capital Kingston to watch the men's 100 meters track final at the Olympics Games where Jamaicans have huge medal hopes in the shape of world record holder Usain Bolt and his compatriots Yohan Blake and Asafa Powell.

-Jamaican officials were also making contingency plans for a major outdoor gala on Sunday to mark the island's 50th anniversary of independence from Britain.

-Tropical storm conditions were possible along the coast of Honduras by late Monday, the National Hurricane Center said.
+Tropical storm conditions were expected to reach Jamaica by Sunday afternoon, and tropical storm conditions were possible along the coast of Honduras by late Monday, the National Hurricane Center said.
 A tropical storm watch advisory was also issued for Grand Cayman.

 Ernesto was following a predicted track that should keep it at sea until a forecast landfall, possibly at hurricane strength, over Mexico's Yucatan peninsula on Wednesday.

-The storm was 205 miles south-south-west of Kingston, Jamaica, around 1:40 p.m.
-EDT on Sunday, moving west at about 23 mph with maximum sustained winds around 50 mph.
+The storm was 210 miles (335 km) south of Kingston, Jamaica, around 11 a.m.
+EDT on Sunday, with maximum sustained winds weakening somewhat to 50 mph (85 kph),

 Heavy rains were expected throughout Sunday in Hispaniola and Puerto Rico.
-Three to 6 inches were expected in Jamaica and authorities warned of flooding in low-lying areas along the south coast.
-Showers and thunderstorms, sometimes severe, were possible on the islands of Aruba, Curacao and Bonaire off Venezuela's northern coast.
+Three to 6 inches (7.6 to 15.2 cm) were expected in Jamaica.
+Showers and thunderstorms - sometimes severe - were possible on the islands of Aruba, Curacao and Bonaire off Venezuela's northern coast.

 "Ernesto is forecast to become a hurricane in the northwestern Caribbean in a day or two," the U.S. forecasters in Miami said.

-Ernesto would be deemed a hurricane if its winds reach 74 mph.
+Ernesto would be deemed a hurricane if its winds reach 74 mph (119 kph).

 Forecasters expect Ernesto to move into the southern Gulf of Mexico by Thursday but it was too early to know whether it could disrupt oil and gas operations in the gulf.

 U.S. National Hurricane Center forecasters said another tropical storm, called Florence, formed on Saturday in the eastern Atlantic and was moving west in open waters.
-As of early Sunday, forecasters said Florence was about 680 miles west of the Cape Verde Islands.
+As of early Sunday, forecasters said, Florence was about 680 miles (1,090 km) west of the Cape Verde Islands.

-With maximum sustained winds of 60 mph, Florence was the sixth named storm of the Atlantic-Caribbean hurricane season, moving west-northwest at 15 mph.
+With maximum sustained winds of 60 mph (95 kph), Florence was the sixth named storm of the Atlantic-Caribbean hurricane season, moving west-northwest at 15 mph (24 kph).
 Some strengthening was expected over the next day or two.

 August and September are usually the most active months of the Atlantic-Caribbean hurricane season, which runs from June 1 to November 30.